 Notes:

 For #1 & #2, if any changes are made to the version of the post-run script NOT located in $CESMROOT/cime/config/cesm/machines, those changes MUST be propagated into the "template" file.
-So long as the sequenceCloudData.ncl script does not move locations, the user should not have to update adjustCloudData in his/her local scripts directory nor in the cesm sandbox folder
+So long as the sequenceCloudData.ncl script does not move locations, the user should not have to update adjustCloudData in his/her local scripts directory nor in the cesm sandbox folder.
+Note that sequenceCloudData.ncl can be modified by the user without the need to modify adjustCloudData.

 To test if there are typos, one may try to create and run a new case for a very short (<5 days) period

 Step 4.
-Prestage cloud parameter files for cloud locking using postrun scripts
+Prestage cloud parameter files for cloud locking using post-run scripts